MicrosoftDocs/cpp-docs.tr-tr/docs/cpp/bad-cast-exception.md

 - exceptions [C++], bad_cast
 - bad_cast keyword [C++]
 ms.assetid: 31eae1e7-d8d5-40a0-9fef-64a6a4fc9021
-ms.openlocfilehash: 7384394fb53c6aa4bc009a903ba0ed22bf0ed0d6
+ms.openlocfilehash: 11b42c9e6210c2432563bba43c55517abd4265fe
-ms.sourcegitcommit: c51b2c665849479fa995bc3323a22ebe79d9d7ce
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/07/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "71998777"
+ms.locfileid: "74245951"
 ---
-# <a name="bad_cast-exception"></a>bad_cast Özel Durumu
+# <a name="bad_cast-exception"></a>bad_cast özel durumu

-**Bad_cast** özel durumu, bir başvuru türüne başarısız bir dönüştürme sonucu olarak **dynamic_cast** işleci tarafından oluşturulur.
+The **bad_cast** exception is thrown by the **dynamic_cast** operator as the result of a failed cast to a reference type.

 ## <a name="syntax"></a>Sözdizimi